7th Cavalry (film)

-7th Cavalry is a 1956 American Western film directed by Joseph H. Lewis based on a story, "A Horse for Mrs. Custer", by Glendon Swarthout set after the Battle of the Little Big Horn.
-Filmed in Mexico, the picture stars Randolph Scott and Barbara Hale.
+7th Cavalry is a 1956 American Western film directed by Joseph H. Lewis and starring Randolph Scott and Barbara Hale.
+The script is based on the story "A Horse for Mrs. Custer" by Glendon Swarthout.
+The film is set after the Battle of the Little Bighorn and was filmed in Mexico.

 Plot

-Captain Tom Benson has been granted a furlough to bring his bride–to–be Martha back to Fort Abraham Lincoln and his Regiment, the 7th Cavalry.
-Benson is mystified when he sees the fort apparently deserted with the colors not flying.
-Exploring the vacant post he is met by the hysterical Charlotte Reynolds, whose husband replaced Benson as commander of his "C" Company and was killed at the Battle of the Little Big Horn.
-Only a small group of misfits and guardhouse prisoners led by an old sergeant remain, and have held a wake by drinking themselves into oblivion.
+Captain Tom Benson brings his fiancée Martha to Fort Abraham Lincoln where his regiment, the 7th Cavalry is stationed.
+Benson is mystified to find the fort deserted.
+He is met by the hysterical Charlotte Reynolds, whose husband replaced Benson as commander of his "C" Company and was killed at the Battle of the Little Bighorn.
+Only a small group of misfits and guardhouse prisoners led by an old sergeant remain.

-Once the commands of Major Marcus Reno and Captain Frederick Benteen have returned, they and the widows hold Benson in contempt, not only for not being at the battle in command of his men, but for what they perceived as George Custer's liking for him, Benson's non–West Point background, and his career as a gambler until commissioned into the Regiment.

-Martha's father Colonel Kellogg comes to the post to conduct a Board of Inquiry into Custer's actions that Benson sees as a smear against a man he admires who cannot defend himself.
+When the commands of Major Marcus Reno and Captain Frederick Benteen return, they and the widows hold Benson in contempt.
+Martha's father Colonel Kellogg comes to the post to convene a board of inquiry into George Custer's actions that Benson sees as a smear against a man whom he admired.